 After a gap of almost five years, the country’s largest lender, State Bank of India, has come up with new rules for its savings and salary account holders.
-The new rules will be implemented from 1st June, 2017.
+The new rules have been implemented from 1st June, 2017.

 Here are the changes to the existing rules that you should know about.